From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 forest(model_sens, slab = low_risk$First_Author_Year)

 Each of these analyses maps directly to a section of the final paper.
 The data pipeline is: Collection → CSV → R → paper figure/table.
+The in-chat preview lets you iterate quickly on which columns and filters to use; the R script is the audit-ready artifact you submit.

 The Before and After